Villix-Main/VISearch/README.md

 # VISearch
-VISearch is a advance and fast search library
+VISearch is a advance and fast search library that is simple to use